suryakmurthy/UAM_scheduler/README.md

 This file contains the functions used by the MDP model class.

 #### generate_MDP(depth):
 This function generates a new MDP object.
-It does this by recursivly stepping through the task generator environment and recording the job configurations it reaches and the associated transition probabilities and rewards.
+It does this by recursively stepping through the task generator environment and recording the job configurations it reaches and the associated transition probabilities and rewards.
 Once the specified depth has been reached, the function compresses the MDP into a single agent model.

 #### prune_state_actions():
-This function prunes the MDP of all terminal brances.
-It does this by recursivly stepping back from the Terminal state to all previous states.
+This function prunes the MDP of all terminal branches.
+It does this by recursively stepping back from the Terminal state to all previous states.
 At each previous state, the function removes all actions that lead to the terminal state.
 If all the actions from the previous state are removed in this step, then the state is removed from the state set and the process is repeated.